deftio/docbat/README.md

 [![docbat](./icon/docbat-logo-small.png)](http://www.deftio.com/docbat)

-Docbat is a simple commandline javascript utility which takes coverts several file types html pages.
+Docbat is a simple commandline javascript utility which takes coverts several file types to html pages.
 This is useful for build scripts where you want to able to just browse a directory and have see the same content as a README.md but don't have a markdown viewer installed (say as a browser extension).

 Docbat provides methods to add formatting to the HTML page such as custom CSS or other constructs after the markdown conversion so that the HTML isn't just raw.
 Docbat's default options provide simple margins and padding for reasonable view across desktop and mobile device contexts.